 While most people are familiar with a savings account, not everyone knows what a Certificate of Deposit (CD) is, or how similar it actually is to a standard savings account.
-Over time, CDs have become less and less common due to historically low interest rates.
+Over the last couple of decades, CDs have become less common due to historically low interest rates.
 And by CD we’re not talking about the one you put in a CD player (though those have faded away too), we’re talking about a Certificate of Deposit!
 There are pros and cons to CDs and Savings accounts, and today we’re going to tell you what they are!

 Before we compare the two, let’s make sure everyone knows what a CD is.
 A CD is a deposit that earns interest over a designated period of time, is not easily accessible and has a fixed withdrawal date.
 We’ll explain the details of it here shortly, but that is the basic definition of a CD.
 So without further ado, let’s jump to it!